Configure Global Agent Settings

 - Configure content bandwidth allocated for all endpoints.To control the amount of bandwidth allocated in your network to Cortex XDR content updates, assign aContent bandwidth managementvalue between 20-10,000 Mbps.To help you with this calculation, Cortex XDR recommends the optimal value of Mbps based on the number of active agents in your network, and including overhead considerations for large content updates.Cortex XDR will verify that agents attempting to download the content update are within the allocated bandwidth before beginning the distribution.
 If the bandwidth has reached its cap, the download will be refused and the agents will attempt again at a later time.
 After you set the bandwidth,Savethe configuration.

-- Configure the Cortex XDR agent auto upgrade scheduler and number of parallel upgrades.If Agent Auto Upgrades are enabled for your Cortex XDR agents, you can control the automatic upgrade process in your network:
+- Configure the Cortex XDR agent auto upgrade scheduler and number of parallel upgrades.If Agent Auto Upgrades are enabled for your Cortex XDR agents, you can control the automatic upgrade process in your network.
+To better control the rollout of a new Cortex XDR agent release in your organization, during the first week only a single batch of agents is upgraded.
+After that, auto-upgrades continue to be deployed across your network with number of parallel upgrades as configured.

-- Number of agents per batch—Set the number of parallel agent upgrades, while the minimum is 500 agents.
+- Amount of Parallel Upgrades—Set the number of parallel agent upgrades, while the maximum is 500 agents.

-- Task scheduler—You can schedule the upgrade task for specific days of the week and a specific time range.
+- Days in week—You can schedule the upgrade task for specific days of the week and a specific time range.
 The minimum range is four hours.

 - Configure automated Advanced Analysis of XDR Agent alerts raised by exploit protection modules.Advanced Analysis is an additional verification method you can use to validate the verdict issued by the Cortex XDR agent.
 In addition, Advanced Analysis also helps Palo Alto Networks researchers tune exploit protection modules for accuracy.To initiate additional analysis you must retrieve data about the alert from the endpoint.
 You can do this manually on an alert-by-alert basis or you can enable Cortex XDR to automatically retrieve the files.After Cortex XDR receives the data, it automatically analyzes the memory contents and renders a verdict.
 When the analysis is complete, Cortex XDR displays the results in theAdvanced Analysisfield of the Additional data view for the data retrieval action on theAction Center.
 If the Advanced Analysis verdict is benign, you can avoid subsequent blocked files for users that encounter the same behavior by enabling Cortex XDR to automatically create and distribute exceptions based on the Advanced Analysis results.